StephenKennyGains/TopTierTrivia/README.md

 Although there are no current bugs, there are additional features I would like to add which have all been outlined in the information above.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-maths/
+The live link can be found here - https://stephenkennygains.github.io/TopTierTrivia/

 ## Credits

- [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k).
+ - [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k).
 I got inspiration for some sections of this quiz from this youtube video but felt that some of the code was excessive for the outcome I wanted.
 Watching the video through though helped me realise my errors in the HTML elements not calling the JS file.
- [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2203s).
+ - [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2203s).
 This video again seemed to have more complication that I felt was necessary but gave me inspiration for additional features that I would like to implement in the future.
- [Javascript.info](https://javascript.info/) I found this web page hugely helpful.
+ - [Javascript.info](https://javascript.info/) I found this web page hugely helpful.
 It gave me a better understanding of some of the core elements of my code and also gave me the idea for the restart function in my code.
- I had reviewed through some Peer-review submission on slack buthad ran in to the same issue as the videos listed above in that they had some more complexity than I thought necessary.
+ - I had reviewed through some Peer-review submission on slack buthad ran in to the same issue as the videos listed above in that they had some more complexity than I thought necessary.
 I wanted my code and page to be clean and concise and took more inspiration from the LoveMaths walkthrough than peer submissions.

 ### Content

-- The logo on the page is taken from games Streamer and friend, ZedNG
+- The logo on the page is taken from games Streamer and friend, ZedNG.
+[ZedNG](https://www.twitch.tv/zedng)
 - Questions and answers were also inspired by ZedNG from his knowledge of football trivia.

 ### Media